Paul-J-Company/Systems-Design/README.md

 ### System Design Questions:
 + Definitions:
-  - Infrastructure: The physical resources that support your environment, includes: Platforms, Systems, Workloads, People.
+  - Infrastructure: The physical resources that support your environment, includes: Data Centers, Platforms, Systems, Workloads, People.
+  - Data Center: A Physical Building located around the world that houses your Platfoms, Systems, Workloads.
-  - Platform: The logical resources that support your environment: OnPrem, Cloud, MultiCloud or Hybrid?
+  - Platform: The logical term that support your environment: OnPrem, Cloud, MultiCloud or Hybrid?
-  - System: the collection of components (hardware,software,people) that interact together to implement your Environment.
+  - System: the collection of components (hardware,software,people) that interact together to implement your Platform.
   - Workload: the main application your customers interact with (aka., your "Product").
   - People: all your employess across all of your departments: IT/SRE/DevOps/Platform Engineers/Secuirty Specialists/Programmers; Sales, Marketing
 + How do you make decisions regarding all of the questions below?
   - Who are your Architects/Designers?
   - How do they strike the ***right balance*** between all the ***trade-offs*** during the design process?
-  - How do they choose the best Platform for your workload?
-(OnPrem, Cloud, MultiCloud or Hybrid?)
+  - How do they choose the best Platform Design, Tools and Practices for your Workload?
-  - How do they choose the best UX/UI/Frontend Design for your Infrastructure?
+  - How do they choose the best UX/UI/Frontend Design, Tools and Practices for your Workload?
-  - How do they choose the best Storage/Database/Data Design, Tools and Practices for your Infrastructure?
+  - How do they choose the best Storage/Database/Data Design, Tools and Practices for your Workload?
-  - How do they choose the best Network Design, Tools and Practices for your Infrastructure?
+  - How do they choose the best Network Design, Tools and Practices for your Workload?
-  - How do they choose the best Compute Design, Tools and Practices for your Infrastructure?
+  - How do they choose the best Compute Design, Tools and Practices for your Workload?
-  - How do they choose the best Data Structures, Algorithms and Protocols for your Infrastructure?
+  - How do they choose the best Data Structures, Algorithms and Protocols for your Workload??
-  - How do they choose the best Security Design, Tools and Policies/Practices for your Infrastructure?
+  - How do they choose the best Security Design, Tools and Policies/Practices for your Workload?
-  - How do they choose the best Observability/Telemetry/Monitoring/Logging Design and Tools for your Infrastructure?
+  - How do they choose the best Observability/Telemetry/Monitoring/Logging/Analytics Design, Tools and Practices for your Workload?
-  - How do they choose the best Testing/Benchmarking Design, Tools and Practices for your Infrastructure?
+  - How do they choose the best Testing/Benchmarking Design, Tools and Practices for your Workload?
-  - How do they choose the best Programming Language to implement your workload?
+  - How do they choose the best Programming Language, IDE, etc. to implement your Workload?
+  - How do they choose the best SDLC, CI/CD, and Distributed Version Control System Design, Tools and Practices for your Workload?
 + How do your Architects/Designers/Programmers/Teams/Departments communicate:
   - Email, Chat, Slack, Video: Office365, MSTeams, Zoom, WebEx, GoToMeeting?
 + What Environment/Platform does your workload run?